The Prince of Egypt: American Film Institute recognition

+Expanded franchise

 Prequel

-In November 2000, DreamWorks Animation released Joseph: King of Dreams, a direct-to-video prequel based on the story of Joseph from the Book of Genesis.
+In November 2000, DreamWorks Animation released Joseph: King of Dreams, a direct-to-video spin-off prequel based on the story of Joseph from the Book of Genesis.
 The project began during production of The Prince of Egypt, employing some of the same animation crew and featuring director Steve Hickner as an executive producer.

 Stage musical

 A stage musical adaptation debuted at TheatreWorks in Mountain View, California on October 14, 2017.
 The show had an international premiere on April 6, 2018, in Denmark at the Fredericia Teater.
-It made its West End debut at the Dominion Theatre on February 5, 2020, with an official opening on February 25 and was to spend a 39-week engagement through October 31, 2020.
-Performances were then halted on March 17, 2020, due to the COVID-19 pandemic.
+It made its West End debut at the Dominion Theatre on February 5, 2020, with an official opening on February 25 and was to spend a 39-week engagement through October 31.
+Performances were then halted on March 17, due to the COVID-19 pandemic.
 The show reopened on July 1, 2021, and ran through January 8, 2022.
+The production was filmed by Universal Pictures Content Group and STEAM Motion + Sound for a future broadcast, and was released in theaters on October 19, 2023.
+The recorded performance was released on BroadwayHD on November 15 and was followed by a digital release on December 5.